ArshSB/Backward-Words/README.md

-# Backward Words
+# Backward Words - test your reverse typing skills

 ![Sample Image](images/sample.png)

-an interactive web app I made as my introduction to web development
+An interactive web app I made as my introduction to web development.

+Includes a 30 second timer that tracks your correct answers, along with proper success & failure indication.

-built with pure HTML, CSS and Javascript.
-Hosted on Netlify
+Built with HTML, CSS and vanilla Javascript

-## What is this?
-**'twas a cool summer evening as I browsed r/wallstreetbets when suddenly a light bulb lit in my head and I gained the most splendid ide-**

-just kidding. for a much faster explanation, check out the app **[here](https://backwardwords.netlify.app/)**

 ## Attributions
 * [Netlify](https://www.netlify.com/) - for hosting the app